Table of Contents

-Though the function of vWF is very complex and integrates various processes, most of the patients don’t complain about symptoms at all or are affected by mild symptoms only.
+Although the function of VWF is very complex and integrates various processes, most patients do not complain about symptoms or are affected by mild symptoms alone.

 The clinical picture, as described above, depends on the particular disease type.
 Thrombocytic and hemophilic bleeding types are predominant when pathological bleeding occurs (pursuant to the pathophysiology).
 Mucosal bleeding is typically reported.
-Often, the increased bleeding tendency doesn’t catch the patient’s attention until increased peri- or postoperative after-bleeding occurs.
+Often, the patient is unaware of the increased bleeding tendency until increased peri- or postoperative bleeding occurs.

 Signs and symptoms are: